-• Description: In case of index update database notification channel, indicates notification redelivery delay when an exception occurs.
+• Description: If the notification channel "database" is used for index updates, this property indicates the delay for notification redelivery when an exception occurs.

 database.notification.redelivery.max.attempts

 • Description: In case of index update database notification channel, indicates maximum redelivery attempts when an exception occurs.